mihaildono/padawan-project/youngling/introduction.md

     console.log("It is 'it'.")
 }
 ```

 ###### Exercises
 Run through the following [exercises][exCond]

 ## Loops
+Loops are used to repeat a certain piece of code several times.

 In life we constantly need to repeat actions, whether it is to brush our teeth every morning
 or do 10 push ups at the gym.
 This is called a loop.
 In Javascript there are several types of loops.
 Initially we will use the `for` loop.
 The `for` loop does 2 things: